 Do you go on book tours or make public appearances?

-Rarely.
+I have no plans to attend events or make appearances.
 In full disclosure, large crowds make me uncomfortable.
 I handle it fine in the moment, but it's a challenge for me and takes me a few days of serious downtime to recover from the mental exertion.
-I have no plans to attend events or make appearances.
 When I tour books, it's online.

 What advice would you give to new or struggling authors?